• 0

 Step 7: Plant your cuttings around the edge

-You may have seen cuttings on TV shows or in magazines where they are placed around the edge of a pot and wondered, why don't they use the middle for cuttings?
-The answer is simple Ninjas, it's all about warmth and air flow.
+You may have seen cuttings on TV shows or in magazines placed around the edge of a pot and wondered, why don't they use the middle for cuttings?
+The answer is simple, Ninjas.
+It's all about warmth and air flow.

 We place hardwood cuttings and other types of cuttings around the edge as this part of the pot warms up fastest and has the best drainage compared to the middle of the pot, which can often be the wettest densest part of the cutting compost.